Willard "Digger" Barnes: Character biography

 It was also later revealed that Digger was not Pam's biological father as a man named Hutch McKinney had been having an affair with Rebecca.
-Digger revealed that he discovered his pregnant wife together with Hutch McKinney on the night after Hutch had been fired from Southfork Ranch by Jock Ewing in December 1952, after Digger had been out drinking.
+Digger revealed that he discovered his pregnant wife together with Hutch McKinney on the night after Hutch had been fired from Southfork by Jock in 1952, after Digger had been out drinking.
 A confrontation followed where Rebecca stated that she and Cliff were leaving Digger to move away with Hutch, and that Hutch was the father of her unborn baby.
-An angry Digger punched Hutch and Hutch pulled a pistol on Digger, the gun being Jock Ewing's, which Hutch had stolen that night before he left Southfork.
+An angry Digger punched Hutch and Hutch pulled a pistol on Digger, the gun being Jock's, which Hutch had stolen that night before he left Southfork.
 This then resulted in Rebecca taking Hutch by surprise, disarming him, and Digger picking up the gun and shooting Hutch dead in a temper.
-Digger then buried Hutch's body and disposed of the stolen gun on a section of Southfork land, where they remained undiscovered for over 25 years.
+Digger then buried Hutch's body and disposed of the stolen gun on a section of Southfork land, where they remained undiscovered for over twenty-five years.
 Rebecca gave birth to Hutch's biological daughter, Pamela, and both she and Digger passed the child off as Digger's own daughter, with Digger becoming Pam's legal father.
 Early in Pam's life, Rebecca left Digger, leaving Cliff and Pam behind.
 Pam and Cliff were both raised by Digger and Digger's sister, Maggie.
 When Rebecca left her husband and kids behind, she left in such a way that Digger believed that she was dead.

-After the body and the gun were found and a witness, Murdo Ferris, came forward and said that he had seen Jock and Hutch get into a fight at a bar in 1952 and heard Jock order Hutch to leave Southfork by morning or he was going to kill him, Jock Ewing was indicted for murdering Hutch McKinney.
+After the body and the gun were found and a witness, Murdo Ferris, came forward and said that he had seen Jock and Hutch get into a fight at a bar in 1952 and heard Jock order Hutch to leave Southfork by morning or he was going to kill him, Jock was indicted for murdering Hutch McKinney.
 Due to his longstanding love for Miss Ellie, and not wanting to devastate her life, as would be the case if Jock were sent to prison, Digger made a deathbed confession that he had murdered Hutch.
 Digger died of alcohol poisoning in 1980, after decades of mostly heavy drinking.
 Jock claimed that he never cheated Digger out of a fortune but had taken control of the company, because Digger would have squandered any profit.
-The feud between the Ewing and Barnes families never ended, and continued through the years with Jock's son, J.R., and Digger's son, Cliff.
+The feud between the Ewing and Barnes families never ended after Digger's death, and continued with J. R. and Cliff throughout the series.